SakshamKumar28/SakshamKumar28/README.md

 - 👋 Hi, I’m @SakshamKumar28
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Software Dev
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...